 As you look into how to make your dog comfortable being home alone, don’t overlook potential behavioral issues.
 Even if your dog is a seasoned pro at staying off of the couch and refraining from knocking things down, leaving them alone is a game-changer.
 You don't know if they'll experience boredom or anxiety, and they may need some help to stay out of trouble.
 Dog proof your home with pet gates while still leaving plenty of room to roam.

 Reaching for our STOP The Chew Bitter Spray Deterrent can also alleviate compulsive chewing on furniture and baseboards.
 The alcohol-free formula contains natural bitters to naturally distract them from destructive chewing.
 While you research how to train your dog to stay home alone, take steps to encourage good behavior, so you don’t have to worry about what your pup is up to while you’re gone.

 Invest in a Dog Walker

 A dog walker is a small investment in your pet's well-being and health.
 Schedule your walker for a time of day when you know your dog is the most restless or in the middle of the day.
 Your dog gets some human interaction, releases excess energy, and gets some time in the fresh air to soothe their worries.

 With some planning and innovation, your dog can spend time alone without stress or loneliness.
-It all starts with managing their energy and assuring them you'll be back, along with some special treats and toys along the way.
+Learning how to train your dog to stay home alone all starts with managing their energy and assuring them you'll be back, along with some special treats and toys along the way.
+We hope this guide on how to make your dog comfortable being home alone has been helpful!
 Need reinforcements?
-Shop our selection of all-natural sprays and treats now.
+Shop our selection of all-natural sprays and treats for dogs.